Royal Regiment of Canadian Artillery: Since Afghanistan

 In June 2017, the Royal Canadian Artillery Band, one of only two Regular bands in the Canadian Army, provided musical support for a contingent of the 2nd Battalion, Princess Patricia's Canadian Light Infantry which provided the Queen's Guard at Buckingham Palace, St James's Palace and the Tower of London, as well as Windsor Castle.

 In October–November 2018, the Band again deployed to England to provide musical support for a contingent from the 3rd Battalion, The Royal Canadian Regiment, which provided the Queen's Guard.

 Units

 The Royal Regiment of Canadian Artillery is composed of both regular and reserve (militia) forces.
 The regular force component is composed of five units, four of which are front line operation units; of these, three are field artillery regiments while the fourth is a low level air defence unit.
 The fifth regular unit is the Royal Canadian Artillery School.
 Additionally, while the three field artillery regiments are on the RCA's order of battle, they are badged as regiments of the Royal Canadian Horse Artillery.

+In 2026, as part of the ongoing restructuring of the regular Canadian Army, the formation of two new regular artillery regiments was announced.
+The first, 8th (Air Defence) Regiment, Royal Canadian Artillery, is due to stand up in 2026 and will form one of a pair of artillery units dedicated to the air defence mission.
+The second, 9th (Rocket) Regiment, Royal Canadian Artillery, is to be formed by the conversion of one of the field artillery regiments by 2030, and will operate missile systems in the long range strike and anti-shipping roles.
+The field artillery regiment designated for this task, 1st Regiment, RCHA, will subsequently be re-established in its previous role.